-Liverpool Women v Arsenal Women
+Arsenal beat Liverpool for 12th WSL win in a row

 Post update

 Corner, Arsenal Women.
-Conceded by Rachael Laws.
+Conceded by Jasmine Matthews.

 Post update